pippinbarr/cart263-2020/slides/activity-music-box/activity-music-box.md

 ## 3. Set up the instruments

-To play tones and drum sounds we need a synthesizer and some sound files to play.
+To play tones and drum sounds we need a synthesizer (wave form) and some sound files to play.

 1. Download the sound files for the [kick](https://pippinbarr.github.io/cart263-2020/activities/pizzicato/music-box/assets/sounds/kick.wav), [snare](https://pippinbarr.github.io/cart263-2020/activities/pizzicato/music-box/assets/sounds/snare.wav), and [hihat](https://pippinbarr.github.io/cart263-2020/activities/pizzicato/music-box/assets/sounds/hihat.wav) and store them in your `assets/sounds` folder
-2. Declare variables for `synth`, `kick`, `snare`, and `hihat` at the top of the program and use Pizzicato to store the appropriate sound in each (you can either do this immediately at the top of the script or in the `setup()` function)
+2. Declare variables for `synth`, `kick`, `snare`, and `hihat` at the top of the program and use Pizzicato to store the appropriate sound in each (you can do this at the top of the script or in the `setup()` function)

 ???